-Mutual is generally held weekly.
-If travel or other restrictions make this impractical, Mutual may be held less frequently, but it should be held at least monthly.
-Mutual should be 1 to 1½ hours long and should take place on a day or evening other than Sunday or Monday.
+Activities are generally held weekly.
+If travel or other considerations make this impractical, they may be held less frequently but should be held at least monthly.
+Activities should be 1 to 1½ hours long and should take place on a day or evening other than Sunday or Monday.

-Young Men and Young Women presidencies may use Mutual activities to prepare for stake or multistake activities (see 13.3).
+Under the direction of the bishopric, Aaronic Priesthood quorum advisers may occasionally use activities to prepare for stake or multistake activities (see 13.3).

-Each year, the First Presidency announces a theme for Mutual.
-Leaders emphasize this theme in Mutual opening exercises and in other youth activities.
+Each year, the First Presidency announces a youth theme.
+Leaders emphasize this theme in opening exercises and in other youth activities.

-Mutual usually begins with brief opening exercises presided over by a member of the bishopric.
-The bishop’s priests quorum assistants and members of the Laurel class presidency take turns conducting.
+As needed and where appropriate, youth activities begin with brief opening exercises presided over by a member of the bishopric.
+The bishop’s priests quorum assistants and members of the oldest Young Women class presidency take turns conducting.
 Adult leaders prepare youth leaders for this responsibility.